jeremymec/hangman_rails/README.md

 I decided to take this opptunity to tackle learning ruby on rails with an achievable goal in mind that might prove useful to some people in the future.

+# Design Process

+I chose to split the design of the app into two stages - the base ruby